Excretory System Definition

 The liver is the main detoxifying organ of the body, especially for nitrogenous wastes.
 The cells of the liver play host to biochemical processes that create ammonia from amino acids.
 Since ammonia is extremely toxic, it is quickly converted to urea before being transported in the blood towards the kidney.

-Most animals make the choice between ammonia, urea and uric acid as the preferred mode for nitrogenous waste excretion, based on the availability of water.
-While ammonia is toxic, it can be quickly diluted and removed from the body, and therefore remains the chemical used by aquatic animals.
+Most animals make the choice between ammonia, urea, and uric acid as the preferred mode for nitrogenous waste excretion, based on the availability of water.
+While ammonia is toxic, it can be quickly diluted and removed from the body with ample water, and therefore remains the chemical used by aquatic animals.
 Terrestrial animals with regular access to water tend to use urea, which has lower toxicity.
-Birds and other animals that have minimal water intake expend energy to convert urea into uric acid.
+Birds and other animals that have minimal water intake expend energy to convert urea into uric acid, which needs a minimum amount of water to store safely until excretion.

 Diseases of the Excretory System